serenashah/coe379l-proj4/README.md

 XGBoost: `xgb`

 Note that `Flask` is a required module.

 __The expected output for this is a prediction array that corresponds to the inputs of data and should have the form of the output below:__
-`{'XGBoost Prediction': ['Low Flood Level', 'High Flood Level'], 'Medium Flood Level'}`
+`{'XGBoost Prediction': ['Low Flood Level', 'High Flood Level', 'Medium Flood Level']}`
+The length of the array should correspond with the length of your inputs.

 ## Interpreting Results
+`Low Flood Level`: < 2.94 ft
+`Medium Flood Level`: between 2.94 and 6.03 ft
+`High Flood Level`: > 6.03 ft